A list of our favorite winter things to do in Durango!

 Whether you start at north Main and walk south or vice versa, you’re sure to find something for everyone on your Holiday shopping list.

 Mountain biking in Durango doesn’t end when snow falls on the trails!
 Fat Biking is essentially mountain biking with very thick tires that cause you to “float” on top of the snow.
 Most mountain bike shops around Durango rent Fat Bikes with hourly and daily rates.

 Once you’ve geared up with your Fat Bike, explore the trails in nearby Horse Gulch just east of downtown Durango.
 Miles of trails can be ridden in Horse Guide with views of Durango’s mesas and the snow-capped La Plata Mountains in the distance.

-Experience the music of the Old West in a true Western Saloon.
+Experience the music of the historic west in a true western Saloon.
 Some of the world’s best ragtime pianists join us at The Diamond Belle.
-Ragtime dates back to the 1890s and has morphed from African-American style music, making a large influence on the creation of jazz music, and therefore helping to pave the way for mainstream music.
+Ragtime dates back to the 1890s and was inspired by African-American style music, which then influenced jazz music, and paved the way for mainstream music.

 Take a trip back in time in Durango’s Diamond Belle Saloon.

 #16 Explore and Play at the Powerhouse Science Center